GMUEClab/ecj/trunk/contrib/drm/ec/drm/app/tutorial6/readme.txt

 where -n is the IP address and port of the emissor node, where you will execute something like

-drmnode.new -g alc -p 10121 -v 3 -r tutorial.jar\!ec.drm.masterslave -a -master master.params -slave slave.params
+drmnode.new -g alc -p 10121 -v 3 -r tutorial.jar\!ec.drm.masterslave.Launch -a -master master.params -slave slave.params

 where
 -master is the path to the master parameters file